 Dear Your Teen:

 Often when we care about someone and want to take away their pain, we rush to problem solving too quickly.
-Before getting to solving the issue at hand, I recommend acknowledging his pain and telling him that you are here for him.
-Heartbreak is a universal experience — what is a plus here is that you might have experienced heartbreak yourself before, so your awareness of how difficult it is will likely create a sense of relief for him right off the bat.
+Before trying to solving the issue at hand, I recommend acknowledging his pain and telling him that you are here for him.
+Heartbreak is a universal experience.
+What is a plus here is that you might have experienced heartbreak yourself before, so your awareness of how difficult it is will likely create a sense of relief for him right off the bat.

 In the validation process, stick to focusing on your son’s feelings rather than on the ex.
-In addition to falling into the trap of problem solving, parents and friends can often go too far throwing an ‘ex bash.’
+In addition to falling into the trap of problem solving, parents and friends can often go too far throwing an “ex bash”.
 I can’t tell you how many times my mom used to tell me what a loser my ex was, only to regret it months later when we got back together.

 Another great thing you can do is help to find healthy distractions for your son to get him through the heartbreak in the short term.
-Make sure he is hanging out with positive peer supports, and even take him out to lunch or to do some activity that you know normally lifts his spirits.
+Make sure he is hanging out with positive peer supports.
+Even take him out to lunch or do some activity that you know normally lifts his spirits.
 Try to fully engage in whatever activity you choose.

 Avoid talking too much about the breakup—take his lead on whether to discuss it.
 If he brings it up, consider it fair game.
 If he starts to dwell, try and change the subject.
 Distractions will reduce his emotional suffering.
 Even if you can’t take his pain away, you can help reduce suffering.

 3. Monitor his mood.

 Once you get started with aiding in healthy distractions and validation, monitor his mood and willingness to talk about school in the fall.
 If he brings college up early in this process, and you still have time before school begins, I would validate his concerns for starting school.
 At the same time, add that there will be time for problem solving later.
 First, let’s work towards lifting some of the pain from the breakup.
 Then I would use a distraction tactic to lift his mood.